 Continuous integration frameworks automatically run your tests on each push to your master branch.
 It is a great gatekeeper to make sure your master branch is always working.

-- We recommend using TravisCI as it has strong integration with GitHub
+- All projects must use TravisCI as it has strong integration with GitHub

 - All projects in the course jhu-oose organization at GitHub have been granted free access to the private, commercial Travis-CI.com service.